wipo-int/dc-deployments-automation/README.md

 should be run first.

-## Ansible layout
+# Ansible layout

 * Helper scripts are in `bin/`.
 In particular the `bin/ansible-with-atl-env` wrapper is of use during AWS node initialisation.
 Refer to the [Usage](#markdown-header-usage) section for more information.
 * Inventory files are under `inv/`.
 For AWS `cfn-init` the inventory `inv/aws_node_local` inventory is probably what you want.
-    * Note that this expects the environment to be setup with infrastructure information (refer to the _Usage_ section above).
+    * Note that this expects the environment to be setup with infrastructure information.
+      Refer to the [Usage](#markdown-header-usage) section for more information.
 * Global group vars loaded automatically from `group_vars/<group>.yml`.
 In particular note `group_vars/aws_node_local.yml` which loads infrastructure information from the environment.